Blog · Apr 24, 2026

-Stay Active in Teams During Back-to-Back Meetings
+How to Stay Active in Teams on Meeting-Heavy Days

 You're in the middle of a marathon meeting day.
 Three product reviews back-to-back, then a planning session, then standup.
 You're present, listening, taking notes on paper or a second device—but when someone checks your Teams status between meetings or during a presentation, you're showing as away.
 Maybe you get a message later: "Hey, saw you were away during the client call?"
 You weren't away.
 You were right there.